ray-project/ray/doc/source/rllib-algorithms.rst

 .. figure:: impala.png

-   IMPALA solves Atari several times faster than A2C / A3C, with similar sample efficiency.
-Here IMPALA scales from 16 to 128 workers to solve PongNoFrameskip-v4 in ~8 minutes.
+   Multi-GPU IMPALA scales up to solve PongNoFrameskip-v4 in ~3 minutes using a pair of V100 GPUs and 128 CPU workers.
+   The maximum training throughput reached is ~30k transitions per second (~120k environment frames per second).

 **IMPALA-specific configs** (see also `common configs <rllib-training.html#common-parameters>`__):